Anu-Saini/CMS/README.md

 ![The aplication offers other users to write their comments/opinions on a particular post](./public/images/comments.jpg)

 ### Application
 The application has been hoisted on cloud by using a  cloud service platform called Heroku.
-The link to the application is :
+The link to the application is : https://blog-managemt.herokuapp.com

-## Question / inquireies / suggestions
+## Question / inquiries / suggestions
-For questions can be directed to us at the below addresses : github Username: Anu_saini email :
+For questions can be directed to us at the below addresses : github Username: Anu_Saini email :  anuraagsaini@yahoo.co.in